-What Orbitz offers is an in-house loyalty program, strong search functionality, regularly published low prices, and occasional discounts.
-It also features a wide range of services, letting you book flights, hotels, packages, activities, cruises, rental cars, and more.
+What Orbitz offers is an in-house loyalty program, strong search functionality, regularly-published low prices, and occasional discounts.
+It also features a wide range of services, letting you book flights, hotels, vacation packages, activities, cruises, rental cars, and more.

 In the grand scheme of things, Orbitz offers consistency.
 So if you choose to use an OTA, then they can be the best option, particularly when there isn’t a specific deal for what you want being offered elsewhere.

 Let’s dive in and take a closer look at how to use Orbitz, how it compares to other OTAs, and cases when you might want to choose them over the competition.

 When you’re booking travel for a particular hotel or flight, it often makes sense to book directly with the travel provider.
 If there are any issues such as cancellation, overbooking, or delay, dealing directly with the airline or hotel can make solving the problem easier.